 A book in which Bloom recollects various episodes in her long writing career, both as a

 Rosemary for Stratford-on-Avon

 Published by Robert Hale, 1966

-The author's recollections of Stratford-on-Avon as it was in the early Twentieth Century.
+The author's recollections of Stratford-on-Avon as it was in the first decade of the

 A Roof and Four Walls

 Rosemary for Frinton

 A book of reminiscences by Bloom about the years she spent living in the Essex coastal

 Published by Robert Hale, 1973